-Sensitivity monitoring was carried out during 2019 in Croatia, France, Germany, Poland, Portugal, Greece, UK, Netherlands, Slovenia, and Spain, from commercial locations and trial sites.
+In 2019, sensitivity monitoring was carried out in Croatia, France, Germany, Poland, Portugal, Greece, UK, Netherlands, Slovenia, and Spain, from commercial locations and trial sites.

 2019 data show that the frequency of resistant isolates is again moderate, fluctuating from field to field, and ranging from zero to high.
-Compared to data obtained a decade ago, the frequency of resistant isolates in the monitored populations remained stable.